sschmid/Entitas/EntitasUpgradeGuide.md

 ```

 # Entitas 0.33.0 upgrade guide
-'IDeinitializeSystem' has been renamed to 'ITearDownSystem'.
+`IDeinitializeSystem` has been renamed to `ITearDownSystem`.
 If you were using
-'IDeinitializeSystem', manually rename it to 'ITearDownSystem' before updating
+`IDeinitializeSystem`, manually rename it to `ITearDownSystem` before updating
 to this version.